VioletaMat/gardskapital/README.md

-# Getting Started with Create React App
+# Getting Started

 This React project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Project was edited and adapted as a task for a job offer at ZWEBB Fintech

-## Getting started

-First, navigate folder
+First,
+clone project somewhere and create your local copy then navigate folder

 run npm install
 or
 yarn install

+you will get npm error while resolving typescript versin with i18next library i use for localisation please run npm install --legacy-peer-deps --force

+This will bypass the dependency resolution conflict.
+Till i resolve this conflict.

 then run the development server:

 ### `npm start`